This is a guide covering color saturation.

 Let’s take another example.

 Let’s say you’re photographing a landscape scene.
-By simply tweaking the saturation sliders you can make the sky appear bluer, the foliage appears greener and more colorful.
+By simply tweaking the saturation sliders you can make the sky appear bluer, and the foliage appears greener and more colorful.

 Because saturation has a global impact on a photograph all the colors are impacted.
 Tweaking the saturation slider does not add any tint or color cast to a photograph